Elena-Apo/Elena-Apo/README.md

 I'm Data Scientist | ML Engineer with experience in neural network development.

 I have experience in the full development cycle of ML solutions—from problem definition and data processing to integration and deployment in production.
-Improved task accuracy by 35% compared to the original algorithm and task evaluation speed by 10%.

 Developed machine learning models for practical problems, including:
 * Multi-class classification for event analysis;